Using conda environments¶

 Let's get started with conda!

-To follow along with this lesson, we are using a binder with an Rstudio interface.
+To follow along with this lesson, we have included several short video demonstrations of the steps described in this tutorial.
+We are using a binder with an Rstudio interface.
 Binders use collections of files from Github repositories with instructions on software installation to create small (and free!) computing environments.
 They are used for teaching and demonstrating software functionality or analysis workflows.

 Open the binder for this lesson in a new tab (i.e., by typing Ctrl and clicking link): Click me to launch binder!